Lunchtime workshops

 Director, Arjo MOVE Programme, UK

-Since this time she has worked in a variety of acute and community settings both as a therapist and manual handling advisor.
+Sara qualified as an occupational therapist in 1991.
+Since that time, she has worked in a variety of acute and community settings both as a therapist and manual handling advisor.

 Hans Lingegård